DrAnomalocaris/DrAnomalocaris.github.io/_posts/2022-03-15-snaketest.markdown

 df = pd.read_csv(input.table)
 df = df[df['chromosome']==wildcards.chromosome]
 ```
-Because all variables are in the snakemake format, you can just test and copy paste withought needing to manually change anything.
+Because all variables are in the snakemake format, you can just test and copy paste without needing to manually change anything.